Infinite-Networker/The-Mother-Baby-Program-Paradigm/README.md

 - **Mother Program**: The intelligent core/controller that spawns, manages, and learns from Baby Programs
 - **Baby Programs**: Modular, specialized units capable of evolving, learning, and adapting to specific tasks

-Created by Dr. Ahmad M. Ishanzai, this paradigm offers a fresh approach to building intelligent, autonomous, and scalable software systems.
+Created by Dr. Ahmad M. Ishanzai & Cherry Computer Ltd., this paradigm offers a fresh approach to building intelligent, autonomous, and scalable software systems.

 ## 📚 Table of Contents